KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu.rst

    Manage Bin Clip Jobs dialog

 This opens the Manage Bin Clip Jobs dialog.
 Here you can create and manage your own jobs that can then be applied to clips in the Project Bin.
-Select the executable you want called and enter the arguments to be passed to the executable. ''%1'' will be replaced by the path of the source clip.
+Select the executable you want to be called and enter the arguments to be passed to the executable. ''%1'' will be replaced by the path of the source clip.
 If you do not specify an output file extension the extension of the source file will be used.

 Unless you want the original clip to be replaced with the result, select whether the resulting clip is :guilabel:`Placed in the original clip folder`, :guilabel:`Placed at the top level`, or Kdenlive shall :guilabel:`Use a subfolder` to save it.
 In the latter case you need to enter a folder name.